muSpectre/muFFT/doc/source/Python.rst

 In our experience, *PFFT* has the best scaling properties for large-scale parallel FFTs because it uses pencil decomposition.
 Only *pocketfft* is enabled by default.

+The FFTs operate on `µGrid <https://github.com/muSpectre/muGrid>`_ fields.
+The engines creates fields with the right memory layout for the respective FFT engine.
+Please read the µGrid
+`documentation <https://muspectre.github.io/muGrid/Python.html>`_ before starting here.

 The FFT class
 *************